An employer can suspend an employee from work if their health and safety is in danger. This can be either a:

 Offer the employee suitable alternative work on their normal terms and conditions.

 Suspend the employee on full pay.
 This will last as long as the employee, or their baby, is in danger.

 The employee has the right to normal pay (including bonuses) for up to 26 weeks, as long as they’ve been in their job for a month or more.

-This isn’t the same as Statutory Sick Pay.
-The employee doesn’t have to be signed off by a GP.
+This is not the same as Statutory Sick Pay.
+The employee does not have to be signed off by a GP.

 Employers should deduct tax and National Insurance through payroll in the normal way.

-Employees won’t have the right to pay if they:
+Employees will not have the right to pay if they:

 Problems with suspension on medical grounds

-If the issue can’t be solved informally, the employee can raise a grievance.
+If the issue cannot be solved informally, the employee can raise a grievance.